How to Create a Strategic Job Search Plan in 2023

 Including each element above will increase the odds of your resume being prioritized in the applicant tracking systems (ATS) and give hiring managers a better idea of how you'd be a great fit.

-To save even more time, Teal's Resume Builder helps you design, format, and create custom resumes for each job you apply to in one place.
-The Resume Builder automatically gives you pointers on how to improve your resume to give you a competitive edge over most job seekers.
+To save even more time, Teal's AI Resume Builder helps you design, format, and create custom resumes for each job you apply to in one place.
+The AI Resume Builder automatically gives you pointers on how to improve your resume to give you a competitive edge over most job seekers.

 It even has AI technology built into the tool to create customized resume bullet points, professional summaries, and even cover letters using your work history and the job requisite you’re applying for.